arkadeepde142/Streamendous/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Streamendous is a very specific platform aimed towards good quality video expirience alongside efficient data usage and simplistic user interface.
+Streamendous is a very specific platform aimed towards good quality video experience alongside efficient data usage and simplistic user interface.
 Objective behind this project was to develop a platform for small and medium sized videos that could be again modified into more specific sectors, for example for entertainment or educational purposes.

 Here's why:
 * Streamline the content variety and diversify within that sector